GasimV/Self-Study-Tech-Projects/Generative Deep Learning/README.md

-# Generative Deep Learning (2nd Edition) — Study Projects
+# Generative Deep Learning — Study Projects

 This repository contains my hands-on study notes and implementation projects based on the book **"Generative Deep Learning (2nd Edition)" by David Foster**.
 The goal is to learn and explore a wide range of generative AI models using **TensorFlow** and **Keras**, by practically applying the concepts introduced in each chapter.